chreden/trawindowed/README.md

-# TRAWindoed - Tomb Raider Windowed
+# TRAWindowed - Tomb Raider Windowed
 This is a custom d3d9.dll that enables more display modes for the three second era Tomb Raider games.
 This allows you to play the game in "windowed mode", as well as "borderless-window mode"

 ## Supported Games